 C13 Same fee:

-Х

-C13 Free:
+C13 Free: C13 Reduced:

-C13 Reduced:
+C13 Yes No 1

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be res No

+0.0 waived for applicants with X

+financial need?

-C14 Application closing date
+044 Application plants date

-C14 Yes No
+C14 Application closing date Yes No 1

-C14 Does your institution have an
+Does your institution have an INO

-application closing date? Х
+- application closing date?
+X

-C14 Application closing date (fall): 8/15
+Application closing date (fall): Aug.
+15th ]

-C14 Priority date:
+C14 Priority date: 1

-C15 Yes No C15 Are first-time, first-year students accepted for terms other than Х
+C15 Yes No

+Are first-time, first-year studer ts accepted for t erms other than X

+•

-C16 Notification to applicants of admission decision sent (fill in one only)
+Notification to applicants of ac mission decision n sent (fill in one o nly)

-C16 On a rolling basis beginning
+C16 On a rolling basis beginning (date):

-010 (date): 1-Jul

-C16 By (date): 1 0 01
+C16 By (date): 1

-C16 Other:
+Other: L †

-010
+]

+.
+(5:11:

-C17 Reply policy for admitted applie cants (fill in one or alv)
+Reply policy for admitted appli Must reply by (date): cants (fill in one d oniy) T

-Must reply by (date): ''y /

-No set date: Х
+No set date: Х †

-^

-C17 Must reply by May 1 or within
+C17 Must reply by May 1 or within †

 weeks if notified

-thereafter
+04- thereafter 1

 C17 Other:

-C17 Deadline for housing deposit (MM 1/DD): 3/1
+C17 Deadline for housing deposit (MI M/DD): N/A ]

-C17 Amount of housing deposit: \$200
+Amount of housing deposit: , \$ 200.00

-C17 Refundable if student does not er nroll?
+Refundable if student does not e nroll?

-C17 Yes, in full
+C17 Yes, in full V

-C17 Yes, in part Х
+C17 C17 Yes, in part No X

-C17 No

-•11 l
+• L 1

-C19 Deferred admission
+Deferred admission

-010 Deletted autilia 31011

-C18 Yes No
+C18 December 1 in a tituation of the control of -1-1 Yes No

-Does your institution allow students to postpone enror admission? ollment after Х
+C18 Does your institution allow stude admission? nts to postpone er rollment after X

-C18 If yes, maximum period of postponement:
+C10 If yes, maximum period of postpo anement: 1

+CIO in yes, maximum penod or postpo onement.
+J

-C19 Early admission of high school students
+C19 Early admission of high school l students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х 5
+C19 Yes No

+C19 Does your institution allow high s

+first-time, first-year (freshman) st high school graduation? udents one year o or more before X

+Thigh scribol graduation:
-C20 Common Application

-Question removed from CDS.
+C20 Common Application Question removed from CDS.
+(Initiated during 20 06-2007 cvcle)

-(Initiated during 2006-2007 cycle)
+.
+FF · J /

 Early Decision and Early Action Plans

-21 Yes No 1 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-21 If "yes," please complete the following: 21 First or only early decision plan closing date 21 First or only early decision plan notification date 21 Other early decision plan closing date 21 Other early decision plan notification date 21 For the Fall 2010 entering class: 21 Number of early decision applications received by your institution 21 Number of applicants admitted under early decision plan
+Early Decision T

+C21 Dogo very institution offer an acc lu decision plan (a un adminaian nlan Yes No

+C21 Does your institution offer an ear that permits students to apply an

+decision well in advance of the re X

+asks students to commit to atten

+year (freshman) applicants for fa

+If "yes," please complete the follo · 1

+First or only early decision plan of

+First or only early decision plan r Other early decision plan closing

+C21 1

+• •

+C21 For the Fall 2015 entering class S:

+C21 Number of early decision applica tions received by y our institution

+C21 Number of applicants admitted u nder early decisior ı plan ]

+C21 Please provide significant details about your early o lecision plan: •

-C22 Early action
+- Early action

 C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+C22 Do you have a nonbinding early action plan whereb y students are

+notified of an admission decision well in advance of the regular

+notification date but do not have to commit to attending your X

+college?

-C22 If "yes," please complete the following:
+C22 If "yes," please complete the follo owing:

-C22 Early action closing date
+C22 Early action closing date -

-C22 Early action notification date
+C22 Early action notification date ]

+- • •

-C22 Is your early action plan a "restrictive" plan under which you limit stude nts from applying t o other early plans?
+C22 Is your early action plan a "restric ctive" plan under w hich you limit stud lents from applying to other early plans?

+C22 Yes No , ,

+C22